 Step 3: Apply for license renewal

-After renewing the tenancy contract and acquiring the necessary approvals for a business license in Dubai, the final step involves the submission of the required documents.
+After renewing the tenancy contract and acquiring the necessary approvals for a trade license in Dubai, the final step involves the submission of the required documents.

 - the passport,